 Courses in auto restoration training programs may include:

 - chassis, suspension, and brake systems restoration

 Vintage car restorers enjoy exciting and successful careers.
 Even though your skill set will be highly specialized, you will still be able to apply your knowledge to a variety of contexts and choose your own direction.

 Your work involves restoration, but even within that narrow category there are specialties.
 Does the project require you to install glass, refinish leather seating, or redo an exterior finish?

 In addition to refurbishments, you may choose to offer style and upgrades to enhance the look and performance of old hot rods.
 Collectors or museums may hire you to work on their inventory.

 Get Your Questions Answered

-Starting a career as a vintage car restorer means that you are making your own path in an industry that will offer you a great deal of job security, and you will also have access to more rare opportunities than a typical automobile technician.
+By starting your career as a vintage car restorer, you can pave your own path in a specialized industry.
+You may also find that you have a competitive edge on more rare opportunities than a typical automobile technician.

 Before making your final decision, contact your local technical school with questions about its program, or get in touch with someone in the field to find out more firsthand.